ResursBank/ResursBank.github.io/docs/consumer-loan-api/callbacks-and-polling-status.md

 poll the loan application reference or to register a callbackURL which will automatically send you an update when a change is made to the status.

 The following events will trigger a callback; CREDIT_DECISION_UPDATED, SIGNED, WAITING_FOR_ADDITION and PAID_OUT.

 Below is both methods explained with example requests & responses.

-Important!
-In order to test callback properly, you'll need to use your specific webservice-credentials that has been sent to you.
+> Important!In order to test callback properly, you'll need to use your
+> specific webservice-credentials that has been sent to you. testse,
-testse, testno, testdk, testfi will not work, since integrators will overwrite eachothers callback-url.
+> testno, testdk, testfi will not work, since integrators will overwrite
+> eachothers callback-url.

 ## **Retrieve status change with callback**
 ### Register the callback-URL
 To set a callbackURL, you send in the desired URL in xml-format.
 The